tonghuikang/blog/_posts/2025-06-09-engineering-for-software.md

 title: Engineering for Software (TBC)
 ---

-Software engineering will soon become an exercise to get AI to write software.
+Software engineering will soon become an effort to engineer and empower to get AI to write software.

+I write how you should do it, and what mindset do you need to have

 - If there is a mistake, think whether are you wrong or the AI is wrong.